edwardcallow/tesco-jargon/c.md

 #### Catering partners
 Third-party companies who run some of our cafés on behalf of Tesco.
 These are traditional cafés, often with food, and cater for Tesco staff or customers.

+#### CBCL
+Cash, bank, coupon and lottery report.
+Details finance performance figures for each store on a weekly basis, along with the dishonoured sales report (DSR).
+Published on G drive each Friday.

 #### CBL
 `Definition unavailable.`